Illustrating the problem within the LED industry:

 Reflections on planned obsolescence, and why the model needs to change.

-During the great depression of 1932 planned obsolescence found its champion; Bernard London published his essay, “Ending the Depression Through Planned Obsolescence.”
-The essay invoked economic optimism based on advances in manufacturing and agriculture.
+Bernard London published his essay, “Ending the Depression Through Planned Obsolescence” During the great depression of 1932.
+In that essay 'planned obsolescence' found its champion; it invoked economic optimism based on advances in manufacturing and agriculture.
 Planned obsolescence was associated with choice, jobs, innovation, value engineering and a thriving economy.

 Unfortunately, planned obsolescence has now come to signify vast landfills, impractical products and the pollution of our environment.
 In economic terms, it is associated with big businesses making profit at the cost of the environment and hoodwinking consumers into buying things they don’t need.
 This is a far cry from what the original proponents envisaged.